AdityaPrakash191/Git-Tutorial/README.md

 10. `commit` -> commit is a particular version of the project.
 It captures a snapshot of the project's staged changes and creates a version out of it.

-11. `git commit` -> registers staging changes to a commit.
+11. `git commit` -> registers staging changes to a commit..

 12.`git log` -> list downs all the commits of the repository.
 If you want to wxit out of git log prompt press `q`.